CJLawson175/DoublePendulumSim/README.md

 <p align="center">
 <img src="https://i.imgur.com/u3CHjrA.png" height="85%" width="85%" alt="RDP event fail logs to iP Geographic information"/>

+<h2>Tips:</h2>
+<b>This program only simulates when initial angular velocity is 0.
+Inputting Initial Conditions for position such as (0.5 0.5) or (1.5 1.5) will result in no movement since it is at a point of equillibrium without a force acting upon it in the x-direction.</b>

 <h2>Example 1:</h2>

 - <b> M1:M2 = 1:1